 Enid Buzz Media – More Personal, Unpredictable and Interesting

 Firstly, Enid Buzz is not connected, owned, funded or controlled by the City of Enid, the Enid News & Eagle, the Chamber of Commerce or any corporation.
-Enid Buzz is fun, family project we’ve created to bring information, scoop, photos, guides and memories to Enid residents.
+Enid Buzz is a fun, family project we’ve created to bring information, scoop, photos, guides and memories to Enid residents.
 The enthusiasm that you all have shown has inspired us to dig deeper for more stories, more photos and long lost memories.
 We provide the information you are looking for!!

 This is a labor of love and we’re frantically trying to create a business model that will help us sustain growth and allow us to keep you all updated with the latest buzz and events.